MetalCloud1/LeakGuard/SUPPORT.md

 # 🛠 Support & Contact

-Thank you for using **MicroForge**!
+Thank you for using **LeakGuard**!
 If you encounter issues, have questions, or want to reach out, here’s how:

 ---